uiceds/syllabus/manuscript.md

 1. When given a mathematical equation or the description of an algorithm, to use computational thinking to create a software implementation of that equation or algorithm.
 2. To carry out exploratory data analysis to visualize, summarize, and explain an unfamiliar dataset.
 3. To use a distributed version control system to collaborate on a project.
-3. To choose and execute coordinate transforms represent and interpret the underlying patterns in a dataset.
+3. To identify and apply coordinate transforms represent and interpret the underlying patterns in a dataset.
 4. To apply the gradient descent algorithm to minimize error between a model prediction and observations.
 5. To design and implement machine learning models to cluster or predict a dependent variable in a dataset when given independent variables.
 6. To monitor machine-learned models for bias using disaggregated testing.